 2 last important points:

-It is important that you avoid a 50%-50% split as this is a common cause for confrontation and stagnation in making decisions and moving the business forward.
+I’ve been working as a startup lawyer for over a decade, and if it’s one thing I’ve learnt (by seeing founders constantly fight amongst themselves), is that you should really try and avoid a 50%-50% split.
+This is a very common cause for confrontation and stagnation in making decisions and moving the business forward.
 Rather make it so one founder has more shares, and accordingly, more voting rights.
 If you’ve already agreed on a 50%-50% split, then at least make sure you have a good arbitration/mediation clause and a designated third party who acts as a ‘tie breaker’ in the event of deadlocks.
 The third party can be your lawyer, accountant, or anyone else that you trust.

 Yes!
-One of the most common documents that I’ve drafted (for clients who either didn’t have legal representation before me, or had inefficient counsel) is a ‘separation agreement’ between founders / partners.
+One of the most common documents that I’ve drafted (for clients who either didn’t have a startup lawyer before me, or had inefficient counsel) is a ‘separation agreement’ between founders / partners.

 According to research done by CBInsights, the top 3 reasons that startups failure are: no market need, ran out of cash, and not the right team.